Physician Quality Reporting System

 Stay informed about the latest PQRS news by subscribing to the PQRS Listserv.

 • For information on how to select measures, review the Measures Codes page

-• For information on the methods of reporting review the following pages:
+• For information on reporting mechanisms, review the following pages:

 If you have questions or need assistance with PQRS reporting please contact the QualityNet Help Desk.
 The help desk is available Monday – Friday; 7:00 AM–7:00 PM CST: